 By change it’s not just appearance but also their skills in the cutting, gluing and representing themselves.

-Materials needed for family portraits
+Materials needed for this self-portrait craft

-A mix of coloured paper
+- A mix of coloured paper

-Colouring materials (crayons, pencils, markers)
+- Colouring materials (crayons, pencils, markers)

-Preparation needed for family portraits
+Preparation needed for Portrait Craft with Preschoolers

-Creating Family Portraits
+Creating Collage Portraits

 Whilst we created the portraits we talked about the family members personalities and who else we looked like, how we could create other members of the family, her grandma has curly hair so she would want to make it from cotton wool balls to look like her short curly hair.